Categories

 This category is for photographs taken at home, in the studio or in the lab, or use creative post-processing to make composites or collages.

-Images should have a strong pictorial quality with a fine-art perspective.
+Images should have a strong pictorial quality.

 Think photographic experiments, abstracts of light, botanical arrangements, still lives, flat-lays, liquid drop art, oil and water combinations, paper constructions, bubbles, abstract photomicrographs, chemical reactions, microscopic crystals, collages and composites, camera-less prints and images made with a scanner, to suggest a few possibilities.